 Getting your ads above Google search results

-When customers search on Google, ads can appear at the top of the page, on the side of the page, or on the bottom of the page.
+When people search on Google, ads can appear at the top of the page, on the side of the page, or on the bottom of the page.
 Only the highest ranking ads are eligible to show at the top of the page.
-Your ad's position on the page is determined by your Quality Score and your bid.
+Your ad's position on the page is determined by your bid, the components of Quality Score (expected clickthrough rate, ad relevance, and landing page experience), and the expected impact of extensions and other ad formats.
 We'll show you what top ads look like and how we choose them, and give you some tips to improve your ad's position.

 What top ads look like

 Ads at the top of the page may look slightly different than ads in other positions on a search results page.
-For example, when ads appear at the top, they'll appear with a colored background.
-Ads on the side of the page don't appear with a colored background.
+Top ads are wider and, on some devices, can combine multiple lines of ad text into a single line.
 In some cases, if we've determined that your first description line is clearly a complete phrase or sentence, we might add part of your description to your headline, creating a longer, more noticeable headline.

 When there's enough space, we may also add your website's domain to your ad's headline.
 The domain will be separated from your headline by a visual separator to make it easy for users to see, such as a vertical pipe ("|"), hyphen, or other separator.

 Top ads also often include ad extensions, such as sitelinks, location extensions, or call extensions.